esentri/domainlifecycles/readme_building_blocks.md

 + Make sure not to mix up or get confused about ApplicationServices and DomainServices.
 + Keep the Drivers/ApplicationServices slim.
 + Make sure Drivers/ApplicationServices do not contain any domain logic.
-No domain specific decisions should be implemented here, only orchestration to domain logic in Aggregates or DomainServices (or OutboundServices or ReadModelProviders).
+No domain specific decisions should be implemented here, only orchestration to domain logic in Aggregates or DomainServices (or OutboundServices or QueryClients).

 ### Example